evanhu1/easylora/README.md

-# lora-trainer
+# easylora
-Automatically pulls dataset from GCS and train LoRA with LyCORIS / Kohya-SS
+Automatically pulls dataset from URL or directory and train a LoRA with LyCORIS / Kohya-SS

 # Usage
 ```